andreaseu/unifi-ssl-keytool-docker/README.md

 if [ $TEST ]; then echo '***TEST MODE***'; fi echo "Running command: $COMMAND"

-# Finally do something:
-# The command runs *INTERACTIVELY* and has not (yet) been tested for renewals
 sudo docker run -it --rm --name certbot \
    -v "$ETC:/etc/letsencrypt:rw" \
    -v "$LIB:/var/lib/letsencrypt:rw" \